JPC SYSTEMIC PATHOLOGY

 TYPICAL CLINICAL FINDINGS:

-· Subcutaneous edema, primarily of the eyelids, forehead, nose, throat and lips
+· Subcutaneous edema, primarily of the eyelids, forehead, nose, throat (jowls), and lips

 TYPICAL GROSS FINDINGS:

-· CNS: Bilateral symmetrical areas of malacia; tan-grayish discoloration in the brainstem that may extend into the basal nuclei
+· CNS: Characteristic bilaterally symmetrical areas of malacia (tan-grayish discoloration) of the caudal medulla, may extend rostralloy to the basal nuclei

-· Alimentary: Gastric edema, mesentery of the spiral colon, and gallbladder
+· Alimentary: Edema of the stomach (especially the gastric cardia), mesentery of the spiral colon, and gallbladder

-· Pulmonary: Edema with multifocal sublobular congestion; pleural effusions with white strands of fibrin
+· Respiratory: Pulmonary edema with multifocal sublobular congestion; pleural effusions with white strands of fibrin; laryngeal edema

 · Cardiac: Epicardial and endocardial petechiae; pericardial effusion